Product Developer / CEO, Avice

-“I came back to AUT after a year in the workplace and enrolled in postgraduate study in electronic engineering, under the supervision of Associate Professor Andrew Lowe.
+“I came back to AUT after a year in the workplace and enrolled in postgraduate study in electronic engineering, under the supervision of Professor Andrew Lowe.
 He was my favourite lecturer, and I liked how he helped me self-manage and guided me through my research.
-I now use these valuable skills in running Avice.”
+I now use these valuable skills in my career now.”

 For his master’s research, Parn developed a novel way to treat heart patients in a non-invasive way, working closely with the AUT Institute of Biomedical Technologies.

 “Postgraduate study was a whole new level for me and at times quite stressful, but it was so worth it.
-It pushed me to self-manage, set my own goals, manage my time and helped prepare me for setting up Avice.”
+It pushed me to self-manage, set my own goals and manage my time.”

 While studying at the AUT Institute of Biomedical Technologies, Parn and some of his fellow students developed a wearable device that provides real-time and actionable feedback when lifting weights; an idea that soon inspired their start-up, Avice.

 “Avice uses a novel, patent-pending sensor technology that has been proven to detect muscle performance failure, in real time.
 Our idea won a number of awards and received funding from AUT, Callaghan Innovation and KiwiNet.
 We’re currently collaborating with people around the world to license the technology.”

 In addition to being the CEO of Avice, Parn is also supporting his former supervisor, Professor Andrew Lowe, as a product developer for a number of projects funded by the Ministry of Business, Innovation and Employment (MBIE).